microsoft/azure-spring-apps-training/04-configure-a-spring-cloud-config-server/README.md

   - Click on `Authentication` and select `HTTP Basic`
   - The __username__ is your GitHub login name
   - The __password__ is the personal token we created in the previous section
-- Click on "Apply" and wait for the operation to succeeed
+- Click on "Apply" and wait for the operation to succeed

 ![Spring Cloud config server](media/02-config-server.png)